 Fiercely independent and innovative, they’re no strangers when it comes to depression or anxiety.
 They’ll crumble and crash under strict deadlines, constant scrutiny, or torturously specific details.
 As Intuitive Perceivers (NPs), they prefer large-scale thinking without constraints or a definitive end result.

-Since the types share the same auxiliary (Extraverted Intuition - Ne) and tertiary (Introverted Sensing - Se) functions, they can uncannily resemble each other at first glance.
+Since these two types in the 16-type personality system share the same auxiliary (Extraverted Intuition - Ne) and tertiary (Introverted Sensing - Se) functions, they can uncannily resemble each other at first glance.
 That’s because their respective primary functions (Introverted Feeling - Fi, Introverted Thinking - Ti) are identical.

 From the most to least dominant in strength, here are their respective function stacks:

 Extraverted Thinking (Te)

 Extraverted Feeling (Fe)

 And below are some clues to help you tell them apart.

 1. Fixed Morals vs. Open to Interpretation

 The INFP values authenticity above everything else, and abhors cognitive dissonance.
 Their moral compass is stone-cold rigid, even if they appear carefree and tolerant toward others’ opinions.
 They will not budge, no matter how compelling the arguments might be—the most important factor of consideration is their own feelings and stances about a topic.
 They can nod or listen attentively, as they respect differing opinions, but won’t sway from their securely anchored values.
 They say what they mean, and mean what they say.

 The INTP is far less grounded in this sense — and will likely have a intricately blended worldview spanning several philosophies or religious doctrines.
 This naturally makes them especially drawn to agnosticism, as it may seem illogical to confirm anything subjective and unable to prove (or disprove).
 Debates can get very heated, but their stances can definitely get shifted if the arguments are convincing enough.